Mira’at al-Gharb [Mirror of the West]

 Description

-Mira’at al-Gharb, [Mirror of the West], was one of the longest-running Arabic newspapers in the United States, published from 1899 until 1961.
+Mira’at al-Gharb, مرآة الغرب [Mirror of the West] was one of the longest-running Arabic newspapers in the United States, published from 1899 to 1961.
 It was founded by Najeeb Diab and owned by his family until its closure.
-In addition to its significant longevity, Mira’at al-Gharb is important for its affiliation with the Orthodox faith.
-As a counterpoint to the Maronite viewpoints that are often predominantly associated with the early Syrio-Lebanese immigrants, Mira’at al-Gharb provides valuable insight into the religious, political, and intellectual diversity of the early immigrants from Greater Syria.

-Najeeb Moussa Diab was born in Roumieh, Mount Lebanon, on August 6, 1870 and died on July 11, 1936.
-He immigrated to the United States in March 1893, at the age of 22.
-He was naturalized five years later, in 1898.
-Almost immediately upon his arrival, Diab began working with the Arbeely family, apprenticing on the first Arabic-language newspaper in the United States, Kawkab Amirka.
-Though young, Diab displayed a talent for newspaper work, for he was soon writing and editing the paper.
+Najeeb Moussa Diab was born in Roumieh, Mount Lebanon on August 6, 1870.
+He immigrated to the United States in March 1893 at the age of 22.
+He was naturalized five years later in 1898.
+Almost immediately upon his arrival Diab began working with the Arbeely family, apprenticing on the first Arabic-language newspaper in the United States, Kawkab Amirka

-In addition to international politics, Diab used Mira’at al-Gharb to advocate for Syrian immigrants in the United States, participating in national debates over Arab-American citizenship that characterized the 1910s.
-He encouraged political participation from his reader, emphasizing the importance of voting.
-He also supported Arabic literature in the United States: the newspaper had an affiliated publishing house, Mira’at Press, which published both nonfiction and fiction, including many works by the writers affiliated with the Pen League, such as Mikhail Naimy, Kahlil Gibran, and Elia Daher Madey [Elia abu Madi].
+In addition to international politics, Diab used Mira’at al-Gharb to advocate for Syrian immigrants in the United States.
+The paper participated in national debates over Arab-American citizenship that characterized the 1910s.
+As editor, Diab encouraged political participation from his reader, emphasizing the importance of voting.

 Creator